 Sarah received her MS Ed in TESOL in 2009 from Temple University and is currently pursuing a doctoral degree in TESOL at Temple University.
 In addition to teaching ESL courses, she has also taught teacher education courses on the foundations of teaching English language learners at Temple University.
 Sarah holds Pennsylvania teaching certifications in ESL, French, and elementary school and is also a certified rater of the IELTS examination.

-Her professional interests include teacher training, co-teaching strategies, educational policy issues, and English language learners' educational opportunities.
-She has presented at several professional conferences, including the national AERA conference, and the national TESOL.
-In addition, Sarah recently co-authored a chapter on linguistic minority students’ access to and persistence in college.
+Her professional interests include teacher training, English language learners' educational opportunities, educational policy issues, and co-teaching strategies.
+She has presented at several professional conferences, including the national AERA conference and the national TESOL convention.
+In addition, Sarah has co-authored a chapter on linguistic minority students’ access to and persistence in college and is currently conducting a mixed-methods study exploring international students' paths to university study through intensive English programs.